-Josephine has recently been appointed the Alfredo Piatti Chair of Cello at the Royal Academy of Music in London.
-She is looking forward immensely to starting her new role in September and developing this prestigious position further.
+Josephine holds the Alfredo Piatti Chair of Cello at the Royal Academy of Music in London.

-Ingrained from an early age of how important good teaching is; both my parents are renowned teachers, my mother Patricia Noall has been one of the main specialist violin and viola teachers at Wells Cathedral School for over 30 years (one of the 4 major specialist music schools in the U.K.), teaching young talented pupils, and my father Mark Knight is established as one of the most prominent Professors of his time, responsible for many internationally recognised artists.
-He is Professor of violin and viola at the Guildhall School of Music, Royal Northern College of Music and was also until recently a visiting Professor at Chethams School of Music.
+Ingrained from an early age of how important good teaching is; both my parents are renowned pedagogues, my mother Patricia Noall was one of the main specialist violin and viola teachers at Wells Cathedral School where she taught for 40 years (one of the 4 major specialist music schools in the U.K.), teaching exceptionally young talented pupils, and my father Mark Knight is established as one of the most prominent Professors of his time, responsible for many internationally recognised artists including Lawrence Power and Philip Dukes.
+Recently retired as Professor of violin and viola at the Guildhall School of Music, (where he taught for over 40 years), he also held positions at the Royal Northern College of Music and was also a visiting Professor at Chethams School of Music.

 Having attended Banff International Summer School in Canada, studying with the legendary Aldo Parisot, I realised that I had to have a chance to study intensely with this man and learn all that he had to offer, which was immense.
 The first leg of my journey was arriving at Yale University, New Haven, USA not knowing anyone, wondering what I had left behind in the U.K. and embarking on an extremely lonely but incredible adventure.